pesto-students/batch-12-exercises/is-triangle/README.md

-Return a true or false for wether a triangle can be formed using the three lines
+Return a true or false for whether a triangle can be formed using the three lines